Sister, Sister (1987 film): Plot

 Matt returns to the house, but Charlotte forbids him from seeing Lucy, whom she has locked in her bedroom.
 Lucy manages to smash a window to alert Matt, who rushes upstairs and breaks down her bedroom door.
 The two have sex in Lucy's bedroom.
 After, while Lucy takes a bath, she recalls a repressed memory from her childhood: During a Fourth of July party at the Willows, Lucy and Etienne played a game of hide-and-seek in a nearby graveyard.
 There, Lucy witnessed Charlotte being assaulted by Jud, and attempted to stop it.
 Jud attacked Lucy, leading Charlotte to stab him to death.
 Charlotte and Lucy disposed of Jud's corpse in the bayou.
 When Charlotte sent Lucy back to the graveyard to retrieve Jud's baseball cap, Lucy observed the silhouette of a boy from a distance, whom she assumed was Etienne.

 Lucy, rattled by her disturbing memory, sees a man wearing Jud's jacket and baseball cap outside, and runs after him.
 Shortly after, Etienne is shot with a bow and arrow in the bayou by an unseen assailant.
 Etienne crawls to the front porch of his shack, where the assailant confronts him, and is revealed to be Matt, Jud's younger brother; the boy Lucy saw in the graveyard the night of Jud's murder was not Etienne, but Matt.
 Matt flees when he hears Lucy approaching.
 Lucy arrives at Etienne's shack just as he dies of his wounds.

 Lucy returns to the house and is consoled by Matt, unaware that he is Etienne's murderer.
 Matt implies that Charlotte murdered Etienne.
 When Charlotte confronts Lucy downstairs, Lucy accuses her of having her institutionalized to keep their secret safe.
-A confrontation with Matt follows, during which Charlotte explains to Lucy that Matt is manipulating her to avenge his brother's murder.
-Overwhelmed, Lucy flees into the bayou, reaching spot where they disposed of Jud's body years ago.
+A confrontation with Matt follows, during which Charlotte explains to Lucy that Matt is manipulating her to avenge his brother's death.
+Overwhelmed, Lucy flees into the bayou, reaching the spot where they disposed of Jud's body years ago.
 Matt attempts to drown Lucy in the swamp, but a number of hands emerge from beneath, pulling him under and killing him.
 A bewildered Lucy watches as a mysterious fog rolls in, and the ghostly figures of several people—among them Etienne—emerge before vanishing.